dojo/framework/docs/en/creating-widgets/supplemental.md

 Dojo uses a virtual DOM (VDOM) abstraction to represent items intended for display.
 Rather than directly manipulating DOM elements, Dojo applications instead declare their component structure in a reactive way and let the framework handle concrete rendering responsibilities.
 Dojo's renderer takes care of synchronizing an application's intended output with the actual DOM.

-Nodes in the VDOM are simple JavaScript objects, and are therefore more efficient to work with than actual DOM elements.
-Dojo's renderer uses the VDOM to determine specific subsets of nodes affected by a given change, and can efficiently update only the required corresponding subtrees within the DOM.
+Nodes in the VDOM are simple JavaScript objects, designed to be more efficient to work with than actual DOM elements.
+Dojo also supports subtree rendering uses the VDOM to determine specific subsets of nodes affected by a given change, and can efficiently update only the required corresponding subtrees within the DOM.
 This gives a better overall user interactive experience due to increased rendering performance under application state change.

 ## Working with the VDOM